voxdotdev/pshellintro/docs/UNIT1.md

     </table>
 </details>

-# Locate Commands
+## Locate Commands

-## Cmdlets
+### Cmdlets
-A cmdlet is a compiled command.
-A cmdlet can be developed in .NET or .NET Core, and invoked as a command within PowerShell.
+<p>A cmdlet is a compiled command.
+A cmdlet can be developed in .NET or .NET Core, and invoked as a command within PowerShell. </p>

 Cmdlets are named according to a verb-noun naming standard.
 This pattern can help you to understand what a cmdlet does and how to search for one.
-You can see a list of approved verbs by using the Get-Verb cmdlet.
+You can see a list of approved verbs by using the `Get-Verb` cmdlet.
-Verbs are organized by activity type and function.
+Verbs are organized by activity type and function. </p>

 <details>
     <summary><strong>Part of the output from running Get-Verb</strong></summary>